-Note 1: This data sheet summarizes the features of the dsPIC33FJ16(GP/MC)101/102 and dsPIC33FJ32(GP/MC)101/102/104 family devices.
+Note 1: This data sheet summarizes the features of the PIC24FJ16MC101/102 and PIC24FJ32MC101/102/104 family of devices.
 It is not intended to be a comprehensive reference source.
-To complement the information in this data sheet, refer to "Interrupts (Part IV)" (DS70300) in the "dsPIC33/PIC24 Family Reference Manual", which is available on the Microchip web site (www.microchip.com).
+To complement the information in this data sheet, refer to "Interrupts" (DS39707) in the "dsPIC33/PIC24 Family Reference Manual", which is available from the Microchip web site (www.microchip.com).

-2: Some registers and associated bits described in this section may not be available on all devices.
+- 2: It is important to note that the specifications in Section 26.0 "Electrical Characteristics" of this data sheet supercede any specifications that may be provided in the "dsPIC33/PIC24 Family Reference Manual" sections. - 3: Some registers and associated bits described in this section may not be available on all devices.
 Refer to Section 4.0 "Memory Organization" in this data sheet for device-specific register and bit information.

-The interrupt controller reduces the numerous peripheral interrupt request signals to a single interrupt request signal to the dsPIC33FJ16(GP/MC)101/102 and dsPIC33FJ32(GP/MC)101/102/104 family CPU.
+The interrupt controller reduces the numerous peripheral interrupt request signals to a single interrupt request signal to the PIC24FJ16MC101/102 and PIC24FJ32MC101/102/104 CPU.
 It has the following features:

-- Up to eight processor exceptions and software traps - Seven user-selectable priority levels - Interrupt Vector Table (IVT) with up to 118 vectors - A unique vector for each interrupt or exception source - · Fixed priority within a specified user priority level - Alternate Interrupt Vector Table (AIVT) for debug support - · Fixed interrupt entry and return latencies
+- Up to eight processor exceptions and software traps - · Seven user-selectable priority levels - Interrupt Vector Table (IVT) with up to 118 vectors - A unique vector for each interrupt or exception source - · Fixed priority within a specified user priority level - Alternate Interrupt Vector Table (AIVT) for debug support - Fixed interrupt entry and return latencies